rust-windowing/winit/FEATURES.md

 be added past this point.
 New platform features may be accepted and exposed through point releases.

 ### Tier upgrades
-Some platform features could in theory be exposed across multiple platforms, but have not gone through the implementation work necessary to function on all platforms.
+Some platform features could, in theory, be exposed across multiple platforms, but have not gone through the implementation work necessary to function on all platforms.
 When one of these features gets implemented across all platforms, a PR can be opened to upgrade the feature to a core feature.
-If that gets accepted, the platform-specific functions gets deprecated and become permanently exposed through the core, cross-platform API.
+If that gets accepted, the platform-specific functions get deprecated and become permanently exposed through the core, cross-platform API.

 # Features